Saint George's Day: English Catholic and Anglican tradition

-The earliest documented mention of St. George in England comes from the Catholic monk the venerable Bede (c.
+The earliest documented mention of St. George in England comes from the venerable Bede (c.
 673–735).
 His feast day is also mentioned in the Durham Collectar, a ninth-century liturgical work.
 The will of Alfred the Great is said to refer to the saint, in a reference to the church of Fordington, Dorset.
 At Fordington a stone over the south door records the miraculous appearance of St. George to lead crusaders into battle.
 Early (c.
 10th century) dedications of churches to St. George are noted in England, for example at Fordingham, Dorset, at Thetford, Southwark and Doncaster.
 In the past, historians mistakenly pointed to the Synod of Oxford in 1222 as elevating the feast to special prominence, but the earliest manuscripts of the synod's declaration do not mention the feast of St. George.
 The declarations of the Province of Canterbury in 1415 and the Province of York in 1421 elevated the feast to a double major, and as a result, work was prohibited and church attendance was mandatory.
 Edward III (1327–1377) put his Order of the Garter (founded c.
 1348) under the banner of St. George.
 This order is still the foremost order of knighthood in England and St. George's Chapel at Windsor Castle was built by Edward IV and Henry VII in honour of the order.
 The badge of the Order shows Saint George on horseback slaying the dragon.
 Froissart observed the English invoking St. George as a battle cry on several occasions during the Hundred Years' War (1337–1453).
 Certain English soldiers also displayed the pennon of St. George.

 [1552] wher as it hathe bene of ane olde costome that sent Gorge shulde be kepte holy day thorrow alle Englond, the byshoppe of London commandyd that it shulde not be kepte, and no more it was not.